nus-cs2103-AY2223S2/tp/docs/UserGuide.md

-### View a student's information: `view`
+### Displays a student's information: `select`

-Views personal information for a particular student.
+Select a particular student and display his / her particulars.

 Format:
 ```